electricbookworks/paged-design/README.md

 ## Support

 This project was made possible by funding and encouragement from [Adam Hyde](https://www.adamhyde.net/), the [Paged Media](http://www.pagedmedia.org/) initiative, and the [Shuttleworth Foundation](https://shuttleworthfoundation.org).

+The [paged.design](https://paged.design) site is maintained by [Electric Book Works](https://electricbookworks.com) and hosted with Netlify.